 What is an individual (retail) investor?

-An individual investor, or retail investor, is a person who invests their own money, usually through an online broker, bank, or a mutual fund.
-They invest to meet their individual investment goals, such as to save for retirement, a child’s education fund, or to build wealth generally.
+An individual investor, or retail investor, is a person who invests their own money, usually through an online broker, bank or a mutual fund.
+They invest to meet their individual investment goals, such as to save for retirement, a child’s education fund or to build wealth generally.

 Individual investors usually invest smaller amounts more frequently than institutional investors.
 For example, they may have money withheld from each paycheck for an employer-sponsored 401(k) plan.
 Or they might automatically invest money in an IRA every month.

 Retail investors tend to be less experienced and less knowledgeable than institutional investors.
-This, in addition to the fact that retail investors trade with their own money, might help explain why they are more prone to emotional trading decisions than institutional investors.
+This, in addition to the fact that retail investors trade with their own money, might explain why they are more prone to emotional trading decisions than institutional investors.

 Key differences between individual and institutional investors